danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 🐱
 */
 ```
-In our previous experience of this exercise,[^ex] different results were produced and this becomes an excellent way to begin to discuss the multiple purposes and meanings of flowcharts.[^Ensmenger]
+In our previous experience of this exercise in a classroom setting,[^ex] different drawing results were produced and they became a resource to open up the discussion around the multiple purposes and meanings of flowcharts.[^Ensmenger]

 ## Flowcharts as artistic medium